ultral/ultral.github.io/it/aac-en.md

 As we know from our experience, on the one hand, if you want to mount servers to racks it is not a rapid process.
 But on the other hand, the development process must run at full speed.

 _The world was changing.
 Our application was containerized.
 Developers were able to create CoreOS based VMs dynamically.
 There were docker-compose files for each VM for emulating customers like environments.
 It was kind of k8s with minimal sets of features.
 It was before k8s was released.
-The first answered question was faced. there was a bunch of orphaned YML files in a git repository.
+The first answered question was faced.
+There was a bunch of orphaned YML files in a git repository.
 There was no responsible person for them.
 Technical debt was increasing because of fast solutions & kludges.
 Team members were also changing.
 The **apocalypse** came: nobody knew how infrastructure work, nobody saw the whole picture._

 Things like that happen.
 It is not bad or good.
 There is the heat death of the Universe, that's a given.
 There is exactly the same thing: **infrastructure tends to chaos**.